cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/05-cosmwasm.md

 The actor model is a design pattern for reliable, distributed systems.
 It is the pattern underlying CosmWasm smart contracts.

-In the model, the actor has access to the internal state and actors can only message each other through a so-called dispatcher, that maintains the state and maps addresses to code and storage.
+In the model the actor has access to the internal state and actors can only message each other through a so-called dispatcher that maintains the state and maps addresses to code and storage.

 Want to read more on the actor model?
 Check out [the CosmWasm documentation on the Actor Model for Contract Calls](https://docs.cosmwasm.com/docs/0.16/architecture/actor).